gla23/dynamic-labels/readme.md

 Downsides?

 - The options are not included within a Directus snapshot when transfered between projects.
 The is usually fine though as it's common though to make core data get transfered using any of the community solutions.

+# Technical notes

+See `labels.vue` in the main repository.